 Getting Started and Administration

 You can add tags to tickets as you need them.
 Then, you can start using the tags in the list filters, Planner, and Cardwall views.
-After you have a coherent set of tickets for a client, project, or a team, you can make child project views in Space Manager.
+After you have a coherent set of tickets for a client, project, or a team, you can make child project views in Subprojects.

 Or, you can manage your tags to add better structure.
 As a space owner, you can add and manage tags in the ticket settngs view.
 You can “hide” tags that are not used very often, and keep your tag selector clean.
 You can use batch update to apply tags to your existing tickets

-When you create a child space in the Space Manager, you select the tag a tag for that child space.
+When you create a child space in the Subprojects tool, you select the tag a tag for that child space.
 It will show tickets with the related tag.
 You can also create new tools, or share tools with the parent space.

 Each team lead, works prioritizing their work in the child space view, while our VP and CTO work on the master space that holds all child space tickets.
 This gives you a way to break out of one space and make your project much more expandable.

 One team working with many clients or systems

 Do you have one team or designer that is working on requests from multiple clients or projects?
 In most agile planning systems, it is difficult to prioritize these requests.
 You need separate collaboration spaces and separate planning sessions for each project.
 What you want is a system that collects all of the requests in one place, so you can prioritize them into one backlog.

 With Subprojects, you can create a child space for each client or project.
 Then, invite the stakeholders to the child spaces.
 They can add tickets and sort tickets and discuss tickets.
 Those tickets will automatically be tagged with the selected client tag for that child space.
 The client stakeholders will not see activity from all of the other clients or projects.
 However, in the parent view, you